TensorSpeech/TensorFlowASR/terraform/kaggle/lm/README.md

 `accelerator` is what Kaggle attaches; `device_type` is what TensorFlow is told to use.
-They are separate knobs and disagreeing is silent — the kernel boots, installs the wrong extra and trains on the CPU — so a precondition rejects the mismatch at plan time. `enable_gpu` / `enable_tpu` are derived from the ID when one is set, so the metadata can never contradict it.
+They are separate knobs and disagreeing is silent — the kernel boots, installs the wrong extra and trains on the CPU — so a precondition rejects the mismatch at plan time.

 **Sizing.** A v5e-8 is 8 chips x 16 GB HBM. `bs` is per replica, so `bs = 32` is a global batch of 256 — 8x what the same number means on one GPU, so scale `learning_rate` up (~2.5e-3 by sqrt